phonopy/phono3py/doc/command-options.md

 ### `--gp` (`GRID_POINTS`)

-Grid points are specified by their unique indices, e.g., for selecting the q-points where imaginary parts of self energees are calculated.
+Grid points are specified by their unique indices, e.g., for selecting the q-points where imaginary parts of self energies are calculated.
 For thermal conductivity calculation, this can be used to distribute its calculation over q-points (see {ref}`workload_distribution`).